MediaComem/comem-archidep/ex/big-browser-deployment.md

 Additionally:

 * The application must be accessible **only through nginx**.
-It **must not** be exposed directly on a publicly accessible port (in the AWS virtual machines used for this exercise, the publicly accessible ports are 22, 80, 443, 3000 and 3001, some of them already used by SSH or nginx).
+It **must not** be exposed directly on a publicly accessible port other than 80 or 443 through nginx (in the AWS virtual machines used for this exercise, the publicly accessible ports are 3000 and 3001).

 ### The application